bcuz/Sprint-Challenge--Hash-BC/README.md

 Explain in detail the workings of a dynamic array:
 * What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?

+In a normal array, it's o(1) to access, add to the back, and remove from the back.
+It's o(n) to remove from the front since the array has to be re-indexed.

 * What is the worse case scenario if you try to extend the storage size of a dynamic array?
+Worst case scenario is o(n).
+When extending the storage size you are creating a new array and adding to it all the values from the previous storage, which requires a loop.

 Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?